otaaaviio/challenge-mais-a-educacao/backend/README.md

    - Returns a 400 Bad Request response with the validation errors when the student data is invalid.

 5. **Tests**
-   - The application has tests for the student module and hello module (used to verify status server) using Jest.
+   - The application has tests for the student, auth and hello module (used to verify status server) using Jest.
-   - The tests cover the main features of the student module, such as creating, reading, updating, and deleting student records.
+   - The tests cover the main features of the student module, such as creating, reading, updating, and deleting student records and cover the error handling.
-   - The tests cover the error handling of the student module.

 6. **Project structure**
    - The application follows the NestJS project structure, with modules, controllers, services, and schemas.